PeriniM/DQN-SwingUp/README.md

-# DQN Algorithm Single and Double Pendulum
+# DQN Algorithm N-Pendulum Swing-Up

 ## Introduction
 This project aims at implementing the DQN algorithm to solve the single and double pendulum swing-up problem.
 It uses Pinocchio library to compute the dynamics of the system and Gepetto Viewer to visualize the system.
 The DQN algorithm is implemented using Tensorflow 2.12.